 The Davenport Opinion was just one of the many factors taken into consideration by Guaranty's board of directors in determining to approve the merger agreement.
-(See "- Guaranty's Reasons for the Merger" on page .)
+(See "- Guaranty's Reasons for the Merger" on page 16.)
 The Davenport Opinion does not address the relative merits of the merger as compared to any alternative business strategies that might exist for Guaranty, nor does it address the effect of any other business combination in which Guaranty might engage.
 The Davenport Opinion was not an expression of an opinion as to the prices at which shares of Union common stock or Guaranty common stock would trade following the announcement of the merger or the actual value of the Union common shares when issued pursuant to the merger, or the prices at which the Union common shares will trade following the completion of the merger.

 In connection with rendering its opinion, Davenport performed a variety of financial analyses.
 The following is a summary of the material analyses presented to Guaranty's board of directors at its December 18, 2003 meeting.
 The financial analyses summarized below include information presented in tabular format.
 The summary set forth below does not purport to be a complete description of the analyses performed by Davenport, but describes, in summary form, the principal elements of the presentation made by Davenport to Guaranty's board of directors on December 18, 2003.
 The preparation of a fairness opinion involves various determinations as to the most appropriate and relevant methods of financial analysis and the application of these methods to the particular circumstances.
 Therefore, such an opinion is not readily susceptible to summary description.
 Each of the analyses conducted by Davenport was carried out in order to provide a different perspective on the transaction and add to the total mix of information available.
-Davenport did not form a conclusion, Davenport considered the results of the analyses in light of each other and ultimately reached its opinion based on the results of all analyses taken as a whole.
+Davenport did not form a conclusion, Davenport considered the results of the analyses, unported or failed to support an opinion as to fairness from a financial point of view.
+Rather, in reaching its conclusion, Davenport considered the results of the analyses, but instead concluded that its analyses, taken as a whole.
 Davenport did not place particular reliance or weight on any individual analysis, but instead concluded that its analyses, taken as a whole, supported its determination.
-Accordingly, notwithstanding the separate factors summarized below, Davenport believes that its analyses must be considered as a whole and the factors considered by it, without considering all analyses and factors, could create an incomplete or misleading view of the evaluation process underlying its opinion.
+Accordingly, notwithstanding the separate factors summarized below, Davenport believes that its analyses must be considered by it, without considering all analyses and factors, could create an incomplete or misleading view of the evaluation process underlying its opinion.